NixOS/rfcs/rfcs/0166-nix-formatting.md

   }
   ```
   - This violates the guideline of the indentation representing the expression structure, and thus reduces readability.
-  - This does not work well with line length limits on short arguments (TODO: What does this mean?)

 ### Function declaration

 - The body of the function must not be indented relative to its first arguments.
-- Multiple ("simple") identifier arguments are written onto the same line if possible.
-TODO: What if it's not possible?
+- Multiple ("simple") identifier arguments must be written onto the same line if admitted from on the line length limit.
+  - Otherwise they're each on their own line.
 - Attribute set arguments must always start on a new line and they must not be mixed with identifier arguments.
   - If they have few attributes, the argument may be written on a single line
   - Otherwise each attribute must be on its own line with indentation, followed by a trailing comma.